Shinenite/playground/content/musings/my instagram vibes.md

 Anyways, of all the social media I’ve ever used, I find that instagram is the one I am always SO conflicted about.
 Why?
 Well, because in some ways I like it, but in others it just makes me feel like crawling out of my skin.

-Will this be a topic I touch upon in the [[avoidance journey – the intro]] ?? maybe.
-We’ll see.
+~~Will this be a topic I touch upon in the [[avoidance journey/]] ?? maybe.
+We’ll see.~~ Yes we will, kind of!
+Because I decided to face my little brain being weird about instagram (see below) and just post about it on there too.
+Shoutout to the first picked task [[brainstorm digital garden notes]] which also forced me to share the place on there.

 # _history_ of the vibes